richselby7878/xm-labs-incident-flow-steps/README.md

 * If you don't have an xMatters instance, [try one for free](https://www.xmatters.com/free)!

 # Files
 * [xMattersIncidentFlowSteps.zip](xMattersIncidentFlowSteps.zip) - an xMatters workflow zip containing 2 forms, 1 flow canvas and 6 custom flow steps.
+Do not inflate the zip file.
+See Installation instructions below.

 # Incident Flow Steps
 The new flow steps are...